British Gymnastics Privacy Notice – Membership

 How we use your information for contractual purposes

-When you register as a British Gymnastics member or ask us to provide another service such as a coaching or judging qualification or any other learning activity such as a coaching clinic, talent camp or student enrichment programme or you enter a competition (lower level events aimed at bronze members) or non-competitive event, we need to process your information because it is necessary to provide the service.
+When you register as a British Gymnastics member or ask us to provide another service such as a coaching or judging qualification or any other learning activity for example, a coaching clinic, talent camp or student enrichment programme or you enter a competition (including lower level events aimed at bronze members) or non-competitive event, we need to process your information because it is necessary to provide the service.
 This includes:

 - Confirming that you have signed up for the service and to inform you of arrangements relating to that service;